artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/deploy-aspect/index.md

 essential metadata to the blockchain.
 This process results in the creation of an Aspect Address, making it accessible on the network.

+## Command

-deploy Aspect using the following command:
+You can deploy Aspect using the following command:

 ```bash
   npm run aspect:deploy -- --pkfile {privateKey-path} \
                          --wasm ./build/release.wasm \